-We advise on all aspects of UK immigration law including advice on obtaining visas to work, study, invest, set up in business and join a spouse or civil partner.
-So if you have an immigration issue, contact us now to discuss your circumstances.
+Our immigration lawyers advise on all aspects of UK immigration law including advice on obtaining visas to work, study, invest, set up in business and join a spouse or civil partner.

-For further information on the work we do and examples of our work, please see the case studies set out below.
+For examples of our work, please see the case studies below.

 We were instructed in January to assist a client with an application for a Tier 1 (Entrepreneur) visa based on a new business venture in London.